An independent journal for art and literature shaped by trauma

 Founder & Creative Director | Rebecca Perez is a Washington, DC-based artist and graphic designer of Puerto Rican heritage.
 As an abstract painter, she delves into themes of trauma, motherhood, and healing, influenced by research in psychology and sociology to inform her process.
 Her interest lies in the profound effects of trauma and how it not only changes the body, but also larger family and community systems.

 Her work has been exhibited in shows across New York, New Jersey, Virginia, Maryland, and Washington, DC.
-Notably, she was a participant in the 2021-2023 Sparkplug Collective at the DC Arts Center.
+Notably, she was a participant in the 2021-2023 Sparkplug Collective at the DC Arts Center and a recipient of the 2025 Arts and Humanities Fellowship Program Grant by DC Commission of the Arts and Humanities.
 Visit rebeccaperezart.com to learn more.

 Contact: rebecca@studio-civico.com